uhahne/Mathe_MKB/README.md

 ## Vector arithmetics
 Open [myP5arrow/index.html](./myP5arrow/index.html) using the live server extension.
 You can draw two arrows and display their sum or difference.

+Open [myP5arrowDot/index.html](./myP5arrowDot/index.html) using the live server extension.
+You can draw two arrows and display a projection of one onto another that uses the dot product.

 ## Vector and matrix calculus in 2D
 Open [index.html](./index.html) using the live server extension.
 Change the ```drawStuff()``` method in [main.js](./main.js) in order to experiment with vectors and matrices in 2D.
 The implementation of the mathematical functions (add, scale, ...) is done in [math.js](./math.js).